zeptoTon/masterchef/README.md

 `yarn test` for testing the serverside. for clientside testing, we will use `yarn test` under `/masterchef-client`

+**REMARK** After test will remove build files.
+You will have to RUN again.

 ## Deploy

-First you have to build the clientside code:
+First you have to build (server + client) code:
-`cd masterchef-client && yarn build`
+`yarn build` in the parent directory.

-Then you can start your server in server directory:
+Then you can start your server in parent directory:
-`NODE_ENV=production npm run server`
+`NODE_ENV=production yarn run server`

 After that, you need to setup reverse proxy to serve on 80 port from 3001.